- Program Overview

 - Weekly group challenge

 Computer Camp is divided into three groups according to the age and grade of the camper.
 These groups are led by experienced counselors who remain with their group throughout the day.

-Over the course of a week, campers enrolled in Computer Camp follow the engineering design process to tackle a real-world problem using the STEM disciplines.
-The instructional blocks allow the students time to identify the problem, research solutions, bring their ideas to life through engineering and continue to improve upon their solution through the use of the robotics lab, multimedia studio and engineering lab.
+Over the course of a week, campers work as a team to tackle a real-world problem.
+Students take time to identify the problem, create solutions, bring their ideas to life in the robotics lab, multimedia studio and engineering lab.

-Breaks and recreational time allows the campers an opportunity to stretch, burn off energy and to socialize in a setting outside the classroom walls.
+Outdoor time allows the campers an opportunity to stretch, burn off energy and to socialize in different settings.
 Campers are accompanied and led by a highly qualified staff at all times.